 David Bates & Texas Artists, September 22, 2016 – November 21, 2016, Historical Library

-The Jesuit Dallas Museum features the acquisition of David Bates, Man with Gold Tooth, 1982, monoprint, signed and titled in pencil.
-The work has been acquired through gifts from the Kevin Schnurr Memorial fund, ArtQuest, Private donations and Museum funds.
+The Jesuit Dallas Museum featured the acquisition of David Bates, Man with Gold Tooth, 1982.
+The work was acquired through gifts from the Kevin Schnurr Memorial fund, ArtQuest, Private donations and Museum funds.
 David Bates & Texas Artists features works courtesy of, Russell Tether Fine Art, private individuals and from the Museum’s Permanent Collection.
 In addition to Bates, featured artists include John Alexander, Otis Dozier, Robert Rauschenberg, and others.

 God's presence carries a wide range of meaning and can be seen in several of the works of John Doyle, The Spirit’s House, R. C. Gorman, Carol’s Blanket, E. Vermeulen, The Hermit’s Last Confession, the landscapes of Daniel Kendrick and others.